Charity begins at home for legendary philanthropist

 But, after decades working around the clock on a punishing schedule, Mr Edhi’s health is failing.
 His son Faisal, helps to run the Foundation’s day-to-day operations as his father makes hospital visits for dialysis treatment twice a week.

 Mrs Edhi says her husband’s fragile health has been a blessing, forcing the powerhouse to slow down: “Because his age is advanced it’s hard for him to walk around.
 He gets restless.
 He used to walk around a lot and now he says ‘you’ve locked me in cage’.”

 Born in the state of Gujarat, India in 1928, Mr Edhi migrated to Karachi with his family in 1947 during the partition, as Pakistan was carved out of newly independent India as a homeland for the subcontinent’s Muslims.

 Even as a young man, Mr Edhi was passionate about alleviating the poverty and suffering he saw around him, his wife says.
-He began his social work career equipped with an old van he used to pick up the bloated abandoned bodies of drug addicts and the homeless on the street before preparing them for burial.
+He began his social work career equipped with an old van he used to pick up the bodies of those suffering addiction and the unhoused on the street before preparing them for burial.